ModouLaminJagne/AppaChat/README.md

 ### AppaChat
 This is a chat app created with react and styled with bootstrap.
+I connected to chat engine to server as backend and database.

 # Getting Started with Create React App